Welcome to the 104th Douglass Spring Convocation

 Platform Dignitaries

-Graduating Class 2024
+Graduating Class 2025

-A Message from Dean Rehbein
+A Message from Dean Meghan Rehbein

 On behalf of Douglass Residential College, our staff, and students, I congratulate you on earning the distinction of receiving your undergraduate degree from Rutgers and your certificate of achievement from Douglass.
-These recognitions are the culmination of your hard work, intelligence, and talent.
+These honors are the culmination of your hard work, intelligence, and talent.
 You are the reason your success today is possible.

 You join a legacy of accomplished Douglass graduates who have preceded you in reaching this milestone, and your undergraduate journey is only the beginning of all that you will accomplish.
 As you embark on the next chapter of your lives, remember the lessons you've learned and the bonds you've forged during your time here.
 May your experiences serve as guiding lights as you navigate the path ahead with courage, resilience, and unwavering determination.